sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

 - Loss: 98.66
 - Training time: 46 epochs (with early stopping)

+All of these metrics were successfully logged to the Vertex AI Experiments platform, enabling detailed analysis and future comparison with other model architectures.

 The significant disparity between validation and test accuracy (88% vs 45.57%) indicates a substantial generalization problem.
 Analysis of the confusion matrix shows certain class-specific issues, particularly with the model misclassifying many items as "Pullover".

 ### Key Learnings